jupl/btc-angular/README.md

 Add/remove Hammer.js (standalone or jQuery plugin) to/from the project for touch event handling.
 Visit their [page](http://eightmedia.github.io/hammer.js/) for more information.

 ### Cordova
-These commands are to set up and initialize native projects that use Cordova to wrap your web application in a native app. `[platform]` denotes the application platform to build under.
+These commands are to set up and initialize native projects that use Cordova to wrap your web application in a native app. `[device]` denotes the application device to build under.
 (Currently supporting `ios` and `android`) If you need access to the Cordova JavaScript from your page use the script tag: `<script src="cordova.js"></script>`

 #### `cordova:init`
 Create a new Cordova project using [cordova-cli](https://github.com/apache/cordova-cli).